Drawing On the Masters

 Clementine by Julie Ann Terry.
 Julie tells us, "

-I have always wanted to draw a clementine.
-Isn't it a "cutie"!"
+"cutie"!"
 Yes, it is, and her choices for composition are great!
 We see not the iconic little round orange fella, but a clementine with peel undone, one segment set off to the right,

 and great reflected highlights.
 Easy to eat, so much fun to draw.